How to Learn a Trade and Kick-Start a Fulfilling Career

 It's important to research the salary potential and long-term outlook for each career so you can make an informed choice.
 The following are a few examples of trade occupations that a) have median salaries above the median annual salary for all U.S. workers, and b) are expected to see faster-than-average growth between 2018 and 2028.
 The percentage represents the rate of growth.

-Unless otherwise noted, figures are current as of February 19, 2020 and are based on data from the U.S. Bureau of Labor Statistics.
+Unless otherwise noted, figures are based on 2018 data from the Bureau of Labor Statistics.

 Asian female engineer in hard hat checking solar panels with clipboard, sunny day.